MathJSLab/mathjslab-calculator/help/en/sumsq.md

 >> `sum (x .* conj (x), dim)`

-but it uses less memory and avoids calling 'conj' if X is real.
+but it uses less memory and avoids calling '`conj`' if `X` is real.

 See also: `sum`, `prod`.